-Included in the GPA calculation and counts as credits attempted but not as credits earned in the ROP and MTF.
+Included in the GPA calculation as a failing grade and counts as credits attempted but not as credits earned in the ROP and MTF.

 Repeat Courses: The unsuccessful attempt grade remains in the GPA calculation until the course is completed with a passing grade, at which point only the passing grade is included in the GPA calculation.
 All course attempts are included in the ROP and MTF.